NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 3)   Schedules, fluid properties and curves now support IP unit conversions.
 For curves, the minimum and maximum values are converted but the coefficients are not.

-To display only classes that contain objects select the “show classes with objects only” option on the “View” menu.
+To display only classes that contain objects select the "show classes with objects only" option on the "View" menu.
 You can also toggle this feature on and off with CTRL+L. If the file is empty and has no objects, this toggle does not impact the display.

-The “Show Quick Select Dropdowns” option, which can also be turned on and off with CTRL-Q, displays two dropdown lists above the class list that can be quickly used to select classes.
+The "Show Quick Select Dropdowns" option, which can also be turned on and off with CTRL-Q, displays two dropdown lists above the class list that can be quickly used to select classes.
 The first list displays the possible groups.
 Once those are selected, the second list contains only the classes within that group.
 This option may be used to quickly access classes while avoiding scrolling through the long class list.
 In addition these pull down menus may be used with the keyboard to select groups and class names based on the first few letters of the names.

-The figure below shows the “Layout Options” also accessible under the View menu.
+The figure below shows the "Layout Options" also accessible under the View menu.

 ![](AuxiliaryPrograms/media/image080.png)